-Before you install the membership plugin on your production site, make sure the plugin is compatible with your existing WordPress membership theme and plugins by testing it on a local WordPress install.
+Before installing the membership plugin on your production site, make sure it is compatible with your existing WordPress membership theme and plugins by testing it on a local WordPress install.
 If everything goes smoothly, then you can install the plugin on the production site.

 Design and Features:

-Let’s compare some of the best WordPress membership plugins free and premium, so you can decide which one is the right choice for your site.
+Now let’s compare some of the best WordPress membership plugins, so you can decide which one is the right choice for your site.